DMHACKERZ/TeleICU-Monitoring-System/README.md

 **Patient Detection and Tracking**: Utilizes the YOLOv8 object detection model to identify and track patients, doctors, nurses, monitors and others in the video feed.

 **Movement Analysis**: Implements advanced motion detection algorithms to analyze patient movements, including:
- *  Overall motion detection using Structural Similarity Index (SSIM)
+ *  Overall motion detection using Structural Similarity Index (SSIM) method for measuring the similarity between two images.
  *  Specific movement detection for head, hands, legs, and chest (for breathlessness)

 **Fall Detection**: Incorporates a separate YOLOv8 model trained specifically for detecting fall incidents.